 Response to Intervention (RtI) is a term to describe Oregon District 220's multi-tiered approach to the identification and support of students with learning, behavior, or emotional needs.
 The RtI process begins with high-quality instruction and universal screening of all children.
 Learners who are not meeting district expectations are provided with interventions at increasing levels of intensity to accelerate their rate of learning or improve their social/emotional functioning.
 These interventions may be provided by a variety of personnel, including general education teachers, special educators, specialists, or other staff in the building.
 Progress of these interventions is closely monitored to assess the learning rate and level of performance of individual students.
+Educational Comment [BH4]: Language is present in gender equity policy; this section eliminated due to this.

-Educational decisions about the intensity and duration of interventions are based on individual student response to instruction or intervention.
+decisions about the intensity and duration of interventions are based on individual student response to instruction or intervention.
 RtI is designed for use when making decisions in both general education and special education, creating a well-integrated system of instruction and intervention guided by student outcomes.